ChiantiScarlett/pearl/README.md

 <br>

-### Printing out time schedule on a console screen:
+### Printing out time schedule on a console screen

 ```python
 from pearl import lotci